tacoda/brella/README.md

-# Tri
+# Togo

-Tri is a todo application
+Togo is a todo application

-Tri is an exercise to learn how to use Go to write CLIs